 Section 11.6.
 Indemnification of Osprey Wilds & Commissioner.
-Notwithstanding Section 11.5, the School agrees to indemnify and hold harmless Osprey Wilds and its board members, employees, agents or representatives, and to indemnify and hold harmless the Commissioner and Department of Education officers, agents, and employees notwithstanding Minnesota Statutes section 3.736 from all suits, claims, demands, or liabilities, including attorney fees, and related expenses, which arise out of or are in any manner connected with the School's operations or which are incurred as a result of the reliance of Osprey Wilds upon information supplied by the School, or School Board and its agents or employees, which arise out of Osprey Wilds's exercise of its obligation under Applicable Law and this Contract.
+Notwithstanding Section 11.5, the School agrees to indemnify and hold harmless Osprey Wilds and its board members, employees, agents or representatives, and to indemnify and hold harmless the Commissioner and Department of Education officers, agents, and employees notwithstanding Minnesota Statutes section 3.736 from all suits, claims, demands, or liabilities, including attorney fees, and related expenses, which arise out of or are in any manner connected with the School's operations or which are incurred as a result of the reliance of Osprey Wilds upon information supplied by the School, or School Board and its agents or employees, which arise out of the failure of the School to perform its obligations under this Contract or which arise out of Osprey Wilds's exercise of its obligation under Applicable Law and this Contract.
 The School will also provide to Osprey Wilds a certificate from the insurance company naming Osprey Wilds as an "additional insured."